A General History |

 close to the maintenance base at the Argentine Shops in Kansas City.
 Over the course of the

-decade, U30CG's did manage to stray further west into Kansas, south into Texas, and
+decade, U30CG's did turn up on trains running further west into Kansas, south into Texas, and occasionally